leveveaudrey/phylogenetic_analyse_brassicacee/README.md

 Code to analyse phylogenetic variation of candidate genes across brassicaceas species

 Python code that use different external softwares.
-More information are described in manual.
+More information are described in manual Pipeline_genetic_phylogeny_coevolution.pdf.